ui5-community/.github/profile/README.md

 ## :rocket: Our mission

-Welcome to the official open-source home of the UI5 Community — a collaborative space jointly driven by SAP and the community.
-Our mission is to foster innovation, openness, and shared ownership around the OpenUI5 ecosystem.
 Here, we host and grow a diverse range of UI5-related projects — from custom libraries and controls, to UI5 Tooling extensions like middlewares and tasks, as well as complementary tools for testing, integration, and beyond.
 Together, we build, share, and evolve — empowering developers to shape the future of UI5, one contribution at a time.